shapesmusic/Shapes-Basics-Draft/writing/chord-and-key-levels.md

 But this suggests something surprising about the shape.
 If the feeling that certain notes fit or don't fit changes when the shape changes, and shape changes occur at the same level as bass note changes, then this means that the shape is at the *chord level*, and not at the key level.

-Thinking back to our earlier lessons, when each song had only a single shape and anchor, the bass notes did indeed change at the chord level, but the shape associated with each chord-level change remained the same.
+Thinking back to our earlier levels, when each song had only a single shape and anchor, the bass notes did indeed change at the chord level, but the shape associated with each chord-level change remained the same.
 So while a single shape did indeed describe the entire song, it was only because the same shape described any and all changes that took place at the chord level.

 Meanwhile, the anchor note remained at the key level, and we heard the changing bass notes as tensions to that key-level anchor.
 Or, perhaps more accurately, you could say that the key-level anchor emerged from the changing chord-level anchors, because it was emphasized, in one way or another, by those changes.